This COVID-19 thing is everywhere. How will that impact Orientation?

 But I'm a returning student (not a transfer or a freshman).
 Do I still have to attend Orientation?

 Yes.
-If you were required to reapply to the University, then you will be required to attend Orientation.
+If you were required to reapply to the University, then you will be required to participate in Remote Orientation.
 Keep in mind that while the campus may not be completely new to you, there are some things that may have changed since you were last enrolled, including resource information, office locations and the quarter to semester conversion.
+Additionally, depending on when you were last a student, there may be specific guidelines you need to follow on your path to timely graduation.

 How/when do I sign up for Orientation?